cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-### Mutations :o:
+### Mutations

 Mutations are used to modify server side data.
+To demonstrate this,

-Query
+let us look at the query

 ```graphql
 mutation CreateEmployeeForEmployer($employer: Employer!, $employee: Employee!) {